-Many home sellers think that pricing their house to sell based on the home across the street that sold last year for a high amount.
-Or, they just figure they “need’ a certain amount after the sale.
-Some sellers will pick a number that sounds like they would be very happy with instead of doing the proper research of similar properties and what they are selling for.
+Many home sellers think pricing their house to sell is based on the home across the street that sold last year for a high amount.
+Or, they figure they “need’ a certain amount after the sale.
+Some sellers will pick a number that sounds like they would be pleased with instead of doing the proper research of similar properties and what they are selling for.
 They should then evaluate the difference of their property before coming up with a marketing price.
-Listening to a neighbor saying that their home is worth “x” amount is definitely not a good idea for pricing your home.
-Neighbors are not actively selling homes so don’t know the real value.
-Selling a home in San Diego and knowing the foundation of pricing a house will go a very long way.
+Listening to a neighbour saying that their home is worth “x” amount is not a good idea for pricing your home.
+Neighbours are not actively selling homes, so don’t know the real value.
+Selling a house in San Diego and knowing the foundation of pricing a house will go a very long way.
 Your realtor will be able to discuss the basics and strategy behind the numbers.
 Together they will come up with a price point that will make sense and work for everyone.

 1- Appeal to the Vast Majority

 Pricing a home to the vast majority is precisely what it sounds like.
 Not only must you price it for the potential buyer; the appraiser is one that will put a price on it as well as the lender/bank offering the buyer a loan on it.

 When a buyer is searching for homes for sale, we have all seen the different range of pricing.
 Some are $625,000, or $699,999, etc. Then there is the occasional $625,754.
 You wonder how someone comes up with this number.
 There is no rhyme or reason.
 Some sellers like the combination of these numbers.
 These scattered numbers will not help your home stand out or look better in the searches than any other home on the market.
 If anything, it may even hurt you.